RobinKwong/contemporarynarratives/pages/portfolio.md

 This project is supported by [City University of London](https://www.city.ac.uk/)’s Higher Education Innovation Funding Knowledge Exchange.

-Read more about the project and how you can participate in [our blog post](https://contemporarynarratives.org/2023/02/13/its-criminal.html)
+Read more about the project and how you can participate in [our blog post](https://contemporarynarratives.org/2023/02/13/its-criminal.html).

 _This project is ongoing_

-### 2021 The Bureau of Investigative Journalism + Coney Project
+### 2021 HOME/CARE project with The Bureau of Investigative Journalism and Coney

 In early 2021, the Contemporary Narratives Lab embarked on its second project, bringing together interactive theatre-maker [Coney](https://www.youhavefoundconey.net/) and the Health Inequality team at Bureau Local, part of the [Bureau of Investigative Journalism](https://www.thebureauinvestigates.com/).
 The project is funded by a research grant from City, University of London.